 More Fallout 4

-- Valve will finally edit so it doesn’t read “The most recent game we've added to the list is Portal 2,” which it has erroneously read since the release of CS:GO over four years ago.
+- Valve will finally edit this page so it doesn’t read “The most recent game we've added to the list is Portal 2,” which it has erroneously read since the release of CS:GO over four years ago.

 - Lots more games about Donald Trump.